Captain Kangaroo: Cartoons

 Several cartoon shorts were featured over the course of the series' run, including:

-A cartoon starring a funnel-capped shape-shifting boy named Tom Terrific was part of the show in the 1950s and 1960s.
-Tom had a sidekick named Mighty Manfred the Wonder Dog, and a nemesis, Crabby Appleton ("I'm rotten to the core!").
+A cartoon starring a funnel-capped shapeshifting boy named Tom Terrific was part of the show in the 1950s and 1960s.
+Tom had a sidekick named Mighty Manfred the Wonder Dog, and an archenemy, Crabby Appleton ("I'm rotten to the core!").
 Other cartoons included Lariat Sam, who (aided by his loyal horse Tippytoes), confronted his nemesis Badlands Meanie and his sidekick Bushwhack.
-Lariat Sam was developed by veteran game show announcer Gene Wood, then a show staffer (who also sang the cartoon's theme song).
+The Adventures of Lariat Sam was developed by veteran game show announcer Gene Wood, then a show staffer (who also sang the cartoon's theme song).

-The British cartoon Simon in the Land of Chalk Drawings appeared in the 1970s, featuring a child with magic chalk who could create all sorts of short-lived creations in short adventures (the original version featured a British narrator, Bernard Cribbins, but Keeshan's voice was dubbed onto the cartoons for their U.S. airing).
+The British cartoon Simon in the Land of Chalk Drawings appeared in the 1970s, featuring a child with magic chalk who could create all sorts of short-lived creations in short adventures.
+The original version featured a British narrator, Bernard Cribbins, but Keeshan's voice was dubbed onto the cartoons for their U.S. airing.

 Another British-produced cartoon, Ludwig, about a magical egg-shaped robot, was also included around the same time as Simon.
 The cartoon's musical score consisted of selections from the works of Beethoven.

 Also appearing in the 1970s was The Most Important Person, a series of five-minute segments on the importance of life, and The Kingdom of Could Be You, a series of five-minute segments on the importance of careers and the work world.

 The cartoon series called The Toothbrush Family was based on an extended family of hygiene utensils, as the name suggests; they would embark on adventures based in the bathroom, like water skiing in the tub, or rescuing friends caught in the drain.
-Episodes were generally a few minutes each and basically revolved around teaching children the importance of dental care.
+Episodes were generally a few minutes each and basically revolved around teaching children the importance of oral hygiene.

 A silent cartoon in the 1970s named Crystal Tipps and Alistair featured the adventures of a young girl and her dog.
 Later reruns were narrated by the voice of Mr. Moose.
 Another British favorite, The Wombles, was also featured.

-The Red and the Blue shorts from Italy were also shown.

-The Undersea Adventures of Captain Nemo, featuring a family of sea explorers, was featured, as well.
+The Red and the Blue shorts from Italy, as well as The Undersea Adventures of Captain Nemo, featuring a family of sea explorers, were also shown.

 "Good morning, Captain!"

-Beginning in 1974 and continuing throughout the rest of the 1970s and into the 1980s, the show opened with different people wishing the Captain "good morning".
-Many of the openings featured noncelebrities, but some featured stars from TV shows, most of which broadcast over CBS, such as The Bob Newhart Show, The Price Is Right, Match Game, M*A*S*H, Alice, and One Day at a Time, as well as characters with a connection to another network; including William Shatner and Leonard Nimoy, dressed as Captain Kirk and Mr. Spock, characters from the Peanuts cartoons, Big Bird from Sesame Street, and Fred Rogers, King Friday, and Lady Elaine Fairchilde from Mister Rogers' Neighborhood.
-The montage of "good mornings" always ended with the Captain himself returning the greeting before the opening credits.
+Starting in 1974, the show opened with different people wishing the Captain "good morning".
+Many of the openings featured noncelebrities, but some featured stars from TV shows, most of which broadcast over CBS.
+The montage of "good mornings" always ended with the Captain himself returning the greeting before the opening sequence.